wh-alice/mig_visualstudio/vs/misc/specifiers-and-attributes-are-not-valid-on-this-statement.md

 ---
-title: "Specifiers and attributes are not valid on this statement" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Specifiers and attributes are not valid on this statement | testtitle" ms.custom: "" ms.date: "10/19/2016"
+ms.prod: "visual-studio-dev14"